boltops-tools/ufo/lib/ufo/help/deploy.md

-Sometimes it is useful to deploy only the task definition without re-building it.
+It is useful to sometimes deploy only the task definition without re-building it.
 Say for example, you are debugging the task definition and just want to directly edit the `.ufo/output/hi-web.json` definition.
 You can accomplish this with the `ufo deploy` command.
-The ufo deploy command will deploy the task definition in `.ufo/output` unmodified.
+The `ufo deploy` command will deploy the task definition in `.ufo/output` unmodified.
 Example:

   ufo deploy hi-web